gaviral/livetranscriber/README.md

 *   `pause()`: Pause writing transcripts to `output_path`.
 Note that the callback function will continue to receive transcription data while paused.
 *   `resume()`: Resume writing transcripts to `output_path`.

+## Development Standards

+This section outlines the standards and practices for contributing to `livetranscriber`.

+### Versioning

+`livetranscriber` follows [Semantic Versioning](https://semver.org/).
+The version number is managed in the following locations:

+*   `pyproject.toml`
+*   `uv.lock`
+*   The package docstring in `livetranscriber.py`

+When making changes that require a version bump:

+1. Update the version number in all three locations according to Semantic Versioning principles.
+2. Commit the changes using a [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) message.
+3. Push the commit to the remote repository.
+4. Create a Git tag corresponding to the new version number (e.g., `v0.2.2`).
+5. Push the tag to the remote repository.

+### Tagging

+After pushing a new version commit, always create a Git tag for that version and push the tag.
+For version `x.y.z`, the tag name should be `vx.y.z`.

 ## Dependencies

 *   `deepgram-sdk`